 What is section 97 of the LGA about?
-If something is a strategic asset, either listed in this SEP or as provided in section 97, then if Council wants to buy or sell that type of asset, it must include that as a proposal in its draft Long Term Plan.
+If something is a strategic asset (as defined in section 5 of the LGA), then if Council wants to transfer ownership or control of that asset, it must include that as a proposal in its draft Long Term Plan.

-The LGA (section 76-81) provides some overarching requirements for Council to consider for every decision it makes, including the consideration of community views.
-Any decision-making processes included in the SEP must also meet those requirements.
+The LGA (section 76-81) provides a framework which applies to all decision-making processes, including the consideration of community views.
+For each decision, Council determines how those requirements apply.